MicrosoftDocs/powerbi-docs/articles/powerbi-admin-auditing.md

 You can view more details about an event by selecting the event record in the list of search results.
 A details page is displayed that contains the detailed properties from the event record.
 The properties that are displayed depend on the Office 365 service in which the event occurs.
 To display additional details, select **More information**.

-Here are some possible details that are displayed.
+The following table provides details on that you may see displayed.

 |**Parameter**|**Description**|
 |---|---|